azuredevcollege/trainingdays/day7/challenges/challenge-2.md

   Normal  ScalingReplicaSet  2m25s  deployment-controller  Scaled up replica set mssql-deployment-5559884974 to 1
 ```

-As we need to connect to this pod over the network, let's find out what IP address has been assigned to it.
+As we need to connect to this pod over the network, let's find out what IP address has been assigned to it:

 ```shell
 $ kubectl get pods -o wide